-- 6. Household income above limit upon initial occupancy for unit 465: The affected household has moved out.
-To correct as required: - a.
-If the unit is occupied by a new qualified household as of 2/7/2022, submit the full tenant file. - b.
-If the unit is vacant as of 2/7/2022: - i.
-Respondent must submit a letter by 2/7/2022 certifying that the unit is ready for occupancy; and - ii.
-Respondent must occupy the unit by a qualified household, then submit the full new tenant file within 30 days of occupancy.
-Receipt of the full tenant file after 2/7/2022 is acceptable for this circumstance provided that Requirement "6.b.ii" above is fulfilled by that deadline. - A full tenant file must include: - A. Tenant application; - B. Verifications of all sources of income and assets; - C. Tenant income certification; - D. Lease and lease addendum; and - E. Tenant Rights and Resources Guide Acknowledgment.
+- A. Issue a nonrenewal notice\ to tenant and provide a copy to TDHCA, along with a letter to TDHCA stating (1) the lease expiration date, (2) committing to occupying the unit with a new qualified household, and (3) committing to submit a full tenant file\ as soon as the unit becomes available and is reoccupied.
+If the existing tenant is protected by another program such as Section 8 or USDA-RD and the property cannot issue a nonrenewal notice as a result, submit a letter stating which program protects the household and committing to occupying the unit with a new qualified household and submitting a full tenant file as soon as the unit becomes available; - B. You must submit a full tenant file within 30 days of occupancy by a new qualified household\.
+Receipt of the full tenant file after 2/14/2022 is acceptable for this circumstance provided that Requirement A above is fulfilled by the deadline. - \A full tenant file must include: - A. Tenant application; - B. Verifications \\ of all sources of income and assets; - C. Tenant income certification; - D. Lease and lease addendum; - E. Tenant Rights and Resources Guide Acknowledgment; and - F. A copy of the tenant selection criteria under which the household was screened.

-Remember that parts A-C must be dated within 120 days of one another.
+Remember that items A-C above must be dated within 120 days of one another.